Skatetown, U.S.A.: Reception

 Following a widely publicized premiere party at Flipper's roller disco in West Hollywood on October 1, 1979 and billed as the Rock and Roller Disco Movie of the Year, by the time of its release roller disco was a fast-waning fad and the popularity of disco music had peaked (Disco Demolition Night had happened two and a half months earlier).
 Aside from some praise for Swayze's skating and screen presence the film was neither a critical nor a box-office success.
-By the early 21st century a writer for oddculture.com called the film "a true cult item and one of the best 70s time capsules around...There's just something magical about a slutty Marsha [sic] eating drugged pizza with a bearded Horshack".
+By 2012, a writer for oddculture.com called the film "a true cult item and one of the best 70s time capsules around...There's just something magical about a slutty Marsha [sic] eating drugged pizza with a bearded Horshack".

 Home media

-Skatetown USA has been shown on cable television.
-There have been no known licensed VHS or DVD releases, due to difficulties with obtaining the rights to the many 1970s hits on the soundtrack.
-35mm and 16mm full frame prints of the film (which was shot in 35mm and cropped to widescreen for theatrical release) have been exhibited at film revivals and low quality video copies made from a much faded full frame 16mm print have been in commercial circulation.
+Skatetown USA has been shown on cable television, but for many years, there were no VHS or DVD releases, allegedly due to difficulties with obtaining the rights to the many 1970s hits on the soundtrack.
+Meanwhile, 35mm and 16mm full frame prints of the film have been exhibited at film revivals and low quality video copies made from a much faded full frame 16mm print have been in commercial circulation.

-On March 6, 2019, a 35mm print was screened for the first time in years at Los Angeles' New Beverly Cinema on a double bill with Roller Boogie.
-The print was released by Sony on Blu-ray on September 24.
-It was the first home media release of Skatetown USA as it was never released on VHS, LaserDisc or DVD.
-The Blu-ray was a bare bones release with only the movie included on the disc.
+Finally, on March 6, 2019, a 35mm print was screened for the first time in years at Los Angeles' New Beverly Cinema on a double bill with Roller Boogie.
+This print was released by Sony on Blu-ray on September 24 of that year; it was a bare bones release with only the movie included on the disc.
 No extras were included, and no menu system was provided.